Database-First TypeScript CRUD Generator

 The Reepolee generator introspects your database schema and produces a complete, working CRUD module - route handlers, SQL queries, form and list templates, Zod validation, and translation keys in the database - in a single command.
 The output is real code you own and can edit freely; the generator is a starting point, not a runtime dependency.

-bun generator/resource all
+bun reeman crud all

 Via reeman